rosyteran/AI-Pro-Vision-App/README.md

 ## Requirements

 The application requires Python 3.11 along with the dependencies listed in the `requirements.txt` file.
 Ensure that you have the necessary libraries installed before running the application.

-## Contributing

-Contributions to this project are welcome.
-If you encounter any issues, have suggestions for improvements, or wish to add new features, please feel free to open an issue or submit a pull request.

-## Acknowledgments

-We acknowledge the contribution of Google for developing the Gemini Pro Generative AI model and making it available for use.
-Special thanks to the Streamlit team for providing an excellent platform for building interactive web applications.

----

-Feel free to customize this README according to your project's specific details and preferences.
-This repository contains code for a Streamlit web application that leverages Google's Generative AI model (Gemini Pro) to answer questions based on user input.
-The app allows users to input questions and receive generated responses from the model.
-It integrates with the Google Generative AI API and provides a simple and interactive interface for exploring the capabilities of the model.